+The Board is collectively responsible for leading and directing the hospital's activities.
 The primary role of the Board of Directors is to set the organisation's strategic aims, in the best service of its Mission and Values and in the spirit of Catherine McAuley, Foundress of the Sisters of Mercy.
 It has regard to the financial and human resources available to Mercy University Hospital to meet its objectives, and to conduct oversight of management performance whilst upholding the Core Values of the hospital.
 It does so within a framework of prudent and effective controls which enables risk to be assessed, mitigated, and managed.